andre-st/wahoo-utils/README.md

 	Use program parameter `--delete` to remove all auto-POIs without adding new ones.
 	Manual POIs are never affected.
 - Pros:
-	- POI generation and updating the Bolt takes only a few seconds (tested on 60 km tours) and uses very little disk space.
+	- POI generation and updating the Bolt takes only a few seconds (tested on 60 km tours) and uses very little disk space
 	- no additional POI-capable device is required
+	- freely definable POI radius in contrast to navigation cues
 - Cons / Known issues:
 	- the Bolt uses a single heart icon for all POI types, so different types arenâ€™t visually distinguished.